-Cost Sharing Retail cost sharing (in-network) (31-60 day supply) Retail cost sharing (in-network) (61-90 day supply) Mail-order cost sharing (in-network) (61-90 day supply) Tier \$0 (Select generics; diabetic supplies after Part B pays primary) \$0 copayment \$0 copayment \$0 copayment Tier 1 (Preferred generics and certain lower cost brand products; insulin & Part D diabetic supplies) \$20 \$30 \$20 copayment copayment copayment Tier 2 (Preferred brand products and some higher cost non-preferred generics; insulin & Part D diabetic supplies) \$60 \$90 \$60 copayment copayment copayment Tier 3 (Non-preferred products (could include some higher cost non-preferred generics; insulin & Part D diabetic supplies) \$90 \$135 \$90 copayment copayment copayment Tier 4 (Specialty products) A long-term supply A long-term supply A long-term supply is not available for is not available for is not available for drugs in Tier 4 drugs in Tier 4 drugs in Tier 4 Extended supplies (greater than a 1-month supply) may not be available for all medications.
-To verify if your medication is excluded from extended supplies, check the Formulary.
-Medications which do not qualify for extended supplies will be marked with NDS (Non-extended D ay S upply) on the formulary.
+Cost Sharing Retail cost sharing (in-network) (31-60 day supply) Retail cost sharing (in-network) (61-90 day supply) Mail-order cost sharing (in-network) (61-90 day supply) Tier \$0 (Select generics; diabetic supplies after Part B pays primary) \$0 copayment \$0 copayment \$0 copayment Tier 1 (Preferred generics and certain lower cost brand products; insulin & Part D diabetic supplies) \$20 copayment \$30 copayment \$20 copayment Tier 2 (Preferred brand products and some higher cost non-preferred generics; insulin & Part D diabetic supplies) \$60 copayment \$90 copayment \$60 copayment Tier 3 (Non-preferred products (could include some higher cost non-preferred generics) \$90 copayment \$135 copayment \$90 copayment Tier 4 (Specialty products) A long-term supply is not available for drugs in Tier 4 A long-term supply is not available for drugs in Tier 4 A long-term supply is not available for drugs in Tier 4 Extended supplies (greater than a 1-month supply) may not be available for all medications.
+To verify if your medication is excluded from extended supplies, check the Drug List.Medications which do not qualify for extended supplies will be marked with NDS (Non-extended D ay

-The Formulary indicates what you will pay for your drug.
+The Drug List indicates what you will pay for your drug.
 A generic drug is the same as a brand-name drug in dosage, safety, and strength.
 When a generic drug is available and you or your prescriber choose the brand-name drug, you must pay the applicable brand copay plus the difference between the cost of the brand-name drug and the generic equivalent (referred to as the Dispense As Written (DAW) penalty).
 With a prior authorization request, an exception for medical necessity may be made and you will pay the Tier 3 (non-preferred) applicable copay.